male versus female skin: how it differs and why it matters

 Finally, keep your moisturizers light – rich products won’t sit well on skin that’s been sensitized from shaving.
 And don’t forget the sunscreen (please).

 about us: at anokha we firmly believe that men deserve their own specialized skin care.
 While some products will work well for both genders, products for men must be formulated very mindfully with great attention paid not only to the ingredients included, but also the concentrations.
-At this time, our oatmeal cleansing milk, lotus flower & rosewater toner, and lip butter are perfect for men’s sensitive skin.
-We have a few goodies coming just for the guys in 2022, so watch this space.
+At this time, our oatmeal cleansing milk, lotus flower & rosewater toner, and lip butter are perfect for men’s more sensitive skin.
+We have a few goodies coming just for the guys: rice & hinoki facial cleanser, white tea & lychee toner, and sake & sandalwood facial lotion. dropping june, 2023.

 All this and more at www.anokhaskincare.com .